spcanelon/silvia/content/blog/2021-a11y-website/_index.md

     text_series_label: "In this series"
     text_contents_label: "On this page"
   tags:
+  - R
-  - hugo
+  - Hugo
   - blogdown
   - accessibility
-  - a11y
   categories:
+  - Website
-  - Teaching
+  - Education
 ---

 ** No content below YAML for the series _index.
 This file is a leaf bundle, and provides settings for the listing page layout and sidebar content.**